trueos/trueos-docs/trueos-handbook/advanced.rst

    after the passphrase is entered, meaning that such a passphrase will render the encrypted disks inaccessible.

-If you choose to install a server in the screen shown in :numref:`Figure %s: Select Desktop or Server <text2a>`, the installer will next prompt for the following information:
+If you chose to install a server in the screen shown in :numref:`Figure %s: Select Desktop or Server <text2a>`, the installer will provide some additional menus.
+These will prompt for the following information:

 * the *root* password

 * confirm the *root* password (enter the same value)

 * the username to use when logging into the server (as *root* logins are discouraged)

 * the password to use when logging into the server

 * confirm the password to use when logging into the server

 * the real name for the user who logs into the server (can contain spaces)

 * the default shell for the user's login

 * the hostname for the server

 * whether or not you wish to enable networking.
 If you press "Yes", you can either select "auto" to enable DHCP on all interfaces or select an interface to statically configure.
 If you select an interface, you will be prompted to enter the IP address, subnet mask, IP address of the DNS server, and the IP address of the default gateway.

 * whether or not you want to enable SSH access to the server.

-The next screen, is shown in
-:numref:`Figure %s: Review Installation Options <text9a>`.
+The next screen, for both a desktop and server installation, is shown in :numref:`Figure %s: Review Installation Options <text9a>`.

 .. _text9a: